End ‘conspiracy of silence’ and come clean on tax, IFS tells parties

 A leading think tank has accused Labour and the Conservatives of a “conspiracy of silence” as it warned voters that tax rises are likely in the next five years.

-The next government faces a stark choice between making tax rises beyond what they promise in their manifesto, cutting spending or increasing borrowing, it warned.
+The next government faces a stark choice between making tax rises beyond what it promises in its manifesto, cutting spending, and increasing borrowing, the think tank warned.

-Paul Johnson, the IFS director, said it would be “a considerable surprise if no other taxes are increased over the next five years” and that none of the main parties were facing up to the difficult choices ahead.
+Paul Johnson, the director of the IFS, said it would be “a considerable surprise if no other taxes are increased over the next five years”, and that none of the main parties are facing up to the difficult choices ahead.

 Mr Johnson also accused Labour and the Conservatives of making “essentially unfunded commitments” to improve the NHS.

-The IFS warns that several public services are at risk of suffering “sharp” cuts under either a future Labour or Conservative government.
+The IFS warns that several public services are at risk of suffering “sharp” cuts under either a Labour or a Conservative government.

 Broadly, the IFS said, the priorities of each party “do not tell us anything about overall spending on each public service”.